Justin Bieber: 2017–2019: Collaborations

 On August 17, 2017, Bieber released the single "Friends" with American record producer and songwriter BloodPop.
-Songwriters Julia Michaels and Justin Tranter, having previously worked with him on "Sorry" in 2015.
+Julia Michaels and Justin Tranter contributed as songwriters, having previously worked with him on "Sorry" in 2015.
 At the 60th Annual Grammy Awards, "Despacito" received three nominations for Record of the Year, Song of the Year, and Best Pop Duo/Group Performance respectively.
 Bieber did not attend the show to perform the nominated song, claiming that he would not make any award show appearances until his next album was finished.
 Bieber was a participating player in the 2018 NBA Celebrity All-Star Game, marking his second appearance at the event.
 In July 2018, Bieber reunited with DJ Khaled in "No Brainer", co-featuring again with Chance the Rapper and Quavo.
 The single peaked in the top five of the Hot 100 and reached number one on Billboard's Hot R&B Songs chart.
 He was also featured in the accompanying music video.

 On April 21, 2019, Bieber delivered a surprise performance at the 2019 Coachella music festival, marking his first live performance in two years, and teased his return to music with a new album.
-On May 10, 2019, British singer Ed Sheeran and Bieber released the single "I Don't Care", from Sheeran's album No.6 Collaborations Project (2019).
+On May 10, 2019, British singer Ed Sheeran and Bieber released the single "I Don't Care", from Sheeran's album No.6 Collaborations Project.
 The pair had previously collaborated, with Sheeran co-writing Bieber's 2015 song "Love Yourself", and 2016 song "Cold Water" with Major Lazer.
 "I Don't Care" became a worldwide hit, reaching number-one in 26 countries, while peaking at number two in the United States.
 Bieber later featured on a remix of Billie Eilish's breakthrough single "Bad Guy", which was released on July 11.
 On October 4, 2019, Bieber and country music duo Dan + Shay released the song "10,000 Hours", which peaked at number four on the US Billboard Hot 100.
 It became the highest-charting non-holiday country song in the history of the Billboard Streaming Songs chart and spent 21 weeks at number one on Billboard's Hot Country Songs chart.
 As a result, Bieber became the first act in history to reach number one on seven multi-metric charts: Hot 100, Hot Country Songs, Hot Dance/Electronic Songs, Hot Latin Songs, Hot R&B Songs, Hot R&B/Hip-Hop Songs, and Hot Rap Songs.
 It earned Bieber his second Grammy Award for Best Country Duo/Group Performance at the 63rd Annual Grammy Awards.
-On October 14 2019, Bieber became the youngest solo male artist to spend 200 cumulative weeks in the top 10 of the Billboard Hot 100.
+On October 14, 2019, Bieber became the youngest solo male artist to spend 200 cumulative weeks in the top 10 of the Billboard Hot 100.